 In the Shadow of the Cave Painters

-An extensive drawing series began to evolve for me using Conté pastels some time before 1990.
-A sense of form in light was captured from the texture of the paper depicting ethereal imagery.
-About ten years later, a moment of absentminded musing with leather scraps prompted a sculpture series.
-What content I was searching for and what shapes could be formed out of hard, “Oak Tanned” leather became clear from studying African tribal masks.
-Leather construction techniques I invented in earlier years became integrated with the inherently primordial nature of the material.
-Sensing that this was a trail I needed to follow, inquiry into other ancient cultures inevitably led me to revisit photos of the neolithic cave paintings of Lascaux and Altamira.
-This time around I was awestruck by the magical beauty and elegant simplicity those first great artists realized with only the most primitive materials and traditions.
-The primal nature of their subject matter, the palpably coarse feel of their drawing materials on the rough cave surfaces inspired a final leap.
-My original Conté series on paper had transformed into large, gritty, pastel drawings on canvas.
-The primeval, the archetypal, the shamanic and sacred, are now the sources as well as the intent of my imagery.
+About ten years later, a moment of absentminded musing with leather scraps inspired a new direction.
+Construction techniques I invented years before, the inherently primordial nature of thick, hard leather and a review of African tribal masks became unified in a sculpture series.
+Further inquiry into the arts of other ancient cultures inevitably led me to revisit photos of the neolithic cave paintings of Lascaux and Altamira.
+The elegant simplicity and magical beauty those ancient artists realized with only the most primitive materials left me awestruck.
+The palpably coarse feel of their drawing media on the rough cave surfaces inspired a final leap.
+My original Conté series on paper transformed into large, gritty, pastel drawings on canvas.

 Selected Group Exhibits